seIncorp/CppHelper/README.md

 - shortcut for defining 2D int vector
 - shortcuts for enable/disable boolalpha
 - LINEAR SEARCH as macro
-- LINKED LIST written in macro:
+- LINKED LIST written in macro and additional class functions:
     - creating new linked list
     - creating new node
     - prepend node